khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Sinz, F. H., Pitkow, X., Reimer, J., Bethge, M., & Tolias, A. S. (2019).
 Engineering a less artificial intelligence.
 Neuron, 103(6), 967-979. http://xaqlab.com/wp-content/uploads/2019/09/LessArtificialIntelligence.pdf

+### Class plan

+Should we talk about data augmentation?

 ## 7. What DL can do that Neuro struggles with

 Is there "Deep learning" in the brain?